What has happened in 25+ years?

 • The Value City Areana has also taken over the duties of the St. Johns Arena at Ohio State.
 It is refered to as the Schott.
 Van Halen will be performing there the week of our 25th reunion on July 7th.

-• Concert spots include The Germain Amphitheater (off the new Polaris Parkway north of I 270 off I 71), the Nationwide Arena, the Ohio State Fair Grounds (including an occasional concert at the Crew Stadium and Expo center), and the Schott.
+• Concert spots include Nationwide Arena, the Ohio State Fair Grounds (including an occasional concert at the Crew Stadium and Expo center), the Schott, and Promo West (Lifestyles Pavilion).

 Shops and Entertainment